grovetech/beta.grovetech.io/careers/jr-mac-support/index.md

 layout: pricing
 title: "We're Hiring! - Grove Technologies is hiring"
 type: LocalBusiness
-description: "Grove Technologies is looking for a Sr Mac Technician & Team Lead to grow with our fun consulting agency.
+description: "Grove Technologies is looking for a Jr Mac Technician to grow with our fun consulting agency.
 The ideal candidate knows how to help people, gets joy from finding solutions to tough problems, has a great work ethic and an amazing sense of humor.
 Sound like you?"
 keywords: "mac support dc, careers, it jobs, about grove technologies, grove technologies apple, creative services, mac support experts, mac support near me, apple customer service, managed service provider, mac computers, it services, managed it services, helpdesk support, mac dc, new apple computer, mac support"
 thumbnail: /assets/images/banner/mac_msp.png
 image: /assets/images/banner/mac_msp.png